LGN520/farreach-public/ae_instructions.md

 scp -r bf3:/home/atc2023ae/netcache_visualization /home/atc2023ae
 ```
 - Under your own laptop (with any browser installed):
-	- Use the scp command and private key provided in Artifact Description (submitted by hotcrp) to copy visualization files from springboard to your own laptop.
+	- Use the scp command and private key provided in Artifact Appendix (submitted by hotcrp) to copy visualization files from springboard to your own laptop.
 	- Check the visualization files (in html format) by any browser and count the hardware resource usage manually.